On this page

 If the country where you are entering into a marriage requires it, Births, Deaths and Marriages can issue a 'Certificate of No Impediment' showing that a search of the registers has found no lawful impediment to the marriage.
 There is a fee for this service.
 Please contact DIA with the details of the country in which you will be entering into a marriage for the relevant fee.

-To get a Certificate of No Impediment to a marriage you will need to complete the form Notice of Intended Marriage of New Zealand Citizen in Another Country (BDM 189) and send it to Births, Deaths and Marriages with the appropriate fee.
+To get a Certificate of No Impediment to a marriage you will need to complete the form Application for Certificate of No Impediment to Marriage or Civil Union (BDM 189) and send it to Births, Deaths and Marriages with the appropriate fee.

 If both parties to the marriage need a Certificate of No Impediment (for example, if both have lived in New Zealand), a separate form must be completed by each party and a separate fee paid.